charlie2bored/NYC-Fare-Systems/README.md

 1. Fork the repository
 2. Create a feature branch
-极速赛车开奖结果历史记录.
-Add your analysis or improvements
+3. Add your analysis or improvements
 4. Submit a pull request

 ## 📞 Contact